erinheikk/THM-Cybersecurity-101/02-linux-fundamentals.md

 ps aux - to see list of processes running from other users and those that don't run from a session

+top - gives you real-time statistics about the processes running on your system

+kill - kill a command, or end it (ex. kill 1337)

+sigterm - kill the process, but allow it to do some cleanup tasks beforehand

+sigkill - kill the process - doesn't do any cleanup after the fact

+sigstop - stop/suspend a process

+systemd - when a system boots and initializes, systemd is one of the first that initializes

+systemctl [option] [service] - this command allows us to interact with the systemd process/daemon and tells services to start manually (ex. systemct1 start apache2) Can do five options: start, stop, enable, disable, status

+cat /proc/<PID>/cmdline | tr '\0' ' ' - to view a single command line from running processes replace <PID> with the process ID#

+fg - bring a background process to the foreground

 ### Extra
 nano - launches nano.
 Use nano to open or create files. (ex. nano myfile) Can type text directly into file through nano